bogaudio/BogaudioModules/README-prerelease.md

     - The frequency analysis bin under the mouse pointer is highlighted.
     - An overlay box is displayed, with details about the bin number and frequency range, and the level in decibels for each signal at that frequency range.
     - Dragging the mouse left and right will update the highlight and overlay.
+    - While the mouse is held, the left and right keyboard keys can be used to change the analysis being displayed, up or down.
+Moving the mouse resets any bin offset introduced this way.
+This can be used to get to a specific bin in cases where the mouse tracking resolution is larger than the bin width (which can happen at higher frequencies).

 _Polyphony:_ Monophonic, with two exceptions:
   - If an input is polyphonic, its channels are summed, and the spectra of the summed signal is displayed.